assalas/pcb-designer-ai-agent/README.md

 ## License
 Dual-licensed:
 - Non-commercial, open-source use granted under the Custom License in LICENSE.
 - Commercial/enterprise use requires prior written authorization from the author.
-Contact: set your email in LICENSE.
+Contact: assalas@tutamail.com.